-Wild Rose Ranch thrives on being a multifaceted facility, and as such, is pleased and excited to welcome and announce the addition of B.R.E.A.THE.
+Wild Rose Ranch thrives on being a multifaceted facility, as such, is pleased and excited to welcome and announce the addition of B.R.E.A.THE.
 (Baraboo River Equine-Assisted Therapies, Inc.) to our space.

-is a non-profit organization who are utilizing the stables to fulfill their mission of providing equine-assisted activites and therapies to children and adults with special needs while supporting the physical, mental, and emotional health of each individual in their interaction with horses and staff.
+B.R.E.A.THE. is a non-profit organization who are utilizing the stables to fulfill their mission of providing equine-assisted activites and therapies to children and adults with special needs while supporting the physical, mental, and emotional health of each individual in their interaction with horses and staff.

 What is Equine Therapy?

 Equine Therapy brings together individuals with special needs and horses to create healing; physically, emotionally, mentally, and spiritually.